Mission

 Jason Craige Harris

-Jason Craige Harris is a voice for healing and transformation.
-He works in a variety of contexts, with a range of age groups, and across sectors to promote cultures of dignity, belonging, and accountability.
-He brings together insights from diverse fields as a coach, writer, educator, researcher, and storyteller.
-Jason specializes in inclusion strategies, organizational management, conflict mediation, restorative justice, and leadership development.
-He regularly advises leaders on how to solve big problems and pursue lasting change.
+Jason Craige Harris is a voice for healing, transformation, and the power of storytelling.
+He brings together insights from diverse fields as a facilitator, conflict mediator, leadership coach, and spiritual teacher.
+He works in a variety of contexts, with a range of constituents, and across industries to promote cultures of dignity, belonging, and repair.
+He regularly advises leaders on how to solve big challenges, manage complex crises, and pursue lasting change.

 Melissa Mirza